 - 1. Practice applying the ANA Code of Ethics to the care of clients and families. - 2.
 Reflect on nursing practice in caring for clients and families, to be able to identify areas of strength and those requiring development. - 3.
 Practice utilizing evidence-based information to develop a plan of care for clients and families. - 4.
 Practice applying leadership attributes to the care of clients and families. - 5.
 Practice as a member of a multi-disciplinary health care team. - 6.
 Practice identifying available community resources for clients and families. - 7.
 Practice family-centered care. - 8.
 Practice therapeutic communication skills in interactions with clients and families. - 9.
 Practice clinical judgment in the delivery of nursing care to clients and families.

-NURS 360 Health and Illness III (9)
+NURS 360 Health and Illness III (3)

-3 hours lecture and 18 hours lab/clinical per week Prerequisite(s): A grade of "C" or higher in NURS 320.
-Corequisite(s): NURS 362.
-Comment: Letter grade only.
-NURS 360 may not be audited.
-NURS 360 may not be taken credit/no credit.
+Prerequisite(s): A grade of "C" or higher in NURS 320, a credit grade in NURS 320C, a credit grade in NURS 320L.
+Corequisite(s): NURS 362, NURS 362C, NURS 362L.